spockframework/spock/docs/interaction_based_testing.rst

 Cardinality
 ~~~~~~~~~~~

-The cardinality of an interaction tells how often a method call is expected.
+The cardinality of an interaction describes how often a method call is expected.
 It can either be a fixed number or
 a range::

     1 * subscriber.receive("hello")      // exactly one call